Beyond labels

 Common adjustments for people with vision impairments include:

-Students experiencing low vision should make early contact with the Disabilities Service to put in place any adjustments they may need to manage their condition.
-This is particularly important in relation to adjustments, such as alternative formatting and assistive technology, which require lead time.
+Students experiencing low vision should make early contact with Student Disability and Accessibility to put in place any adjustments they may need to manage their condition.
+This is particularly important in relation to adjustments such as alternative formatting and assistive technology, which require lead time.